Anandi Gopal Joshi: Death

-Anandibai died of tuberculosis early the next year on 26 February 1887 before turning 22 in Pune.
+Before she had the opportunity to begin her medical practice, Anandibai's health continued to deteriorate due to tuberculosis, which she contracted while in the United States.
+Anandibai died on 26 February 1887 in Pune, just weeks before turning 22.
 Years preceding her death, she was fatigued and felt constant weaknesses.
-Medicine was sent to her from America but there were no results so she kept studying medicine until death.
+Medicine was sent to her from America but there were no results so she kept studying medicine until her final days.
 Her death was mourned throughout India.
 Her ashes were sent to Theodicia Carpenter, who placed them in her family cemetery at the Poughkeepsie Rural Cemetery in Poughkeepsie, New York.
-The inscription states that Anandi Joshi was a Hindu Brahmin girl, the first Indian woman to receive education abroad and to obtain a medical degree.
+The inscription states that Anandi Joshi was a Hindu Brahmin girl, the first Brahmin woman to receive education abroad and to obtain a medical degree.

-Despite practicing medicine for only two to three months, she rose to fame for her sheer determination and hardwork, to become the first Indian female to study western medicine, becoming an inspiration to all others who came after her.

 Legacy

 In 1888, American feminist writer Caroline Wells Healey Dall wrote Joshi's biography.
 Dall was acquainted with Joshi and admired her greatly.
 However, certain points in the biography, particularly its harsh treatment of Gopalrao Joshi, sparked controversy among Joshi's friends.

-Doordarshan, an Indian public service broadcaster aired a Hindi series based on her life, called "Anandi Gopal" and directed by Kamlakar Sarang.
-Shrikrishna Janardan Joshi wrote a fictionalised account of her life in his Marathi novel Anandi Gopal, which was adapted into a play of the same name by Ram G. Joglekar.
+Doordarshan, an Indian public service broadcaster aired a Hindi series based on her life, called "Anandi Gopal," directed by Kamlakar Sarang.
+Shrikrishna Janardan Joshi wrote a fictionalized account of her life in his Marathi novel Anandi Gopal, which was adapted into a play by Ram G. Joglekar.

-Dr. Anjali Kirtane has extensively researched the life of Dr. Anandibai Joshi and has written a Marathi book entitled "डॉ. आनंदीबाई जोशी काळ आणि कर्तृत्व" ("Dr. Anandibai Joshi, Kaal ani Kartutva: Dr. Anandibai Joshi, her times and accomplishments") which contains rare photographs of Dr. Anandibai Joshi.
+Dr. Anjali Kirtane has extensively researched the life of Dr. Anandibai Joshi and has written a Marathi book entitled "डॉ. आनंदीबाई जोशी काळ आणि कर्तृत्व" ("Dr. Anandibai Joshi: her times and accomplishments") which contains rare photographs of Dr. Anandibai Joshi.

 The Institute for Research and Documentation in Social Sciences (IRDS), a non-governmental organization from Lucknow, has been awarding the Anandibai Joshi Award for Medicine in honour of her early contributions to the cause of advancing medical science in India.
 In addition, the Government of Maharashtra has established a fellowship in her name for young women working on women's health.
-A crater on Venus has been named in her honour.
-The 34.3 km-diameter crater on Venus named 'Joshee' lies at latitude 5.5° N and longitude 288.8° E.

 On 31 March 2018, Google honored her with a Google Doodle to mark her 153rd birth anniversary.